mxaddict/www.codedmaster.com/content/blog/2026-04-09-why-opencode-is-my-favorite-cli-coding-agent.md

 `alacritty` and `neovim` setup perfectly, which makes the whole experience feel cohesive instead of bolted together.

-## Zen Service And Bigpickle
+## OpenCode Zen And Big Pickle

-I also use `opencode zen` service, including the `bigpickle` model there.
-So far I've spent about $100 USD on the platform, and it has already paid for itself many times over in saved time and finished work.
+I also use the OpenCode Zen service, including its `big-pickle` model.
+So far I've spent about $100 on the platform, and it has already paid for itself many times over in saved time and finished work.

 That matters because AI tools are only worth it when they help me ship.
-In this case, `opencode zen` has been a practical investment, not just a novelty.
+In this case, OpenCode Zen has been a practical investment, not just a novelty.

 ## How I Actually Use AI